 - Improperly installed lifts

 If you or someone you love suffered an injury in a non-emergency medical transportation accident, the transportation company and its driver may share liability for the crash.
-However, proving liability requires an experienced injury lawyer from the start due to its complexities.
+However, proving liability requires an experienced injury attorney from the start due to its complexities.

-Your injury lawyer will need to investigate the accident closely to determine if negligence played a role in your injuries.
+Your injury attorney will need to investigate the accident closely to determine if negligence played a role in your injuries.
 If the driver acted carelessly or failed to properly secure a wheelchair or medical device, you may need to file an injury lawsuit to collect the compensation you deserve.
 To do this, you will need a legal team to look at all the angles in complicated injury cases like medical transportation lawsuits.

-Your personal injury lawyer will need to gather important evidence to prove liability and build your case.
+Your personal injury attorney will need to gather important evidence to prove liability and build your case.
 This evidence is critical when negotiating a settlement with the insurance company.
 It is also vital if your case proceeds to trial.